Posted in 1990-1999, Film Review

 All in all, Batman Begins does what it set out to do very well.
 It explores the character many of us know and love in great and almost unprecedented detail.
 On top of that, it boasts some excellent action sequences and some humorous moments, along with an excellent villain.
 It was the film that rescued the Batman franchise from the doldrums of the film industry and restored it to one of the best superhero franchises in existence.
 For that, Christopher Nolan deserves a huge amount of credit.

-Well acted by all with a tremendous lead performance from Bale, the Dark Knight returned triumphantly back onto the big screen and the superhero radar.
+Well acted by all with a tremendous lead performance from Bale, the Dark Knight returned triumphantly back onto the big screen.

 a